dotink/inKWell-2.0/external/docs/getting_started/installation.md

 There are two directories in inKWell which are written to under the default configuration.

-- writable
+- `writable`
-- assets/cache
+- `public/assets/cache`

 The `writable` directory is a general directory used for various classes to store caches and/or uploaded files.
 New directories and files will be created in here as needed.
-The `assets/cache` directory is used for caching combined and pre-processed assets in the view.
+The `public/assets/cache` directory is used for caching combined and pre-processed assets in the view.

 Make sure these directories are writable by whatever user and/or group your webserver or PHP is running as.